Simston/LearnShell/README.md

 # LearnShell
 My exercises on learnshell.org

-Just simple exercises for learn shell and git.
-These are amazing things !
+Simple exercises to learn Shell and also work with Git These are amazing things !